 The development of renewable, low cost energy technologies is a key scientific challenge for the 21st century.
 My group’s primary research interest is the development of new chemical approaches to solar energy conversion – harnessing solar energy either to produce electricity (photovoltaics) or molecular fuels (e.g.: hydrogen).
+Our studies have recently extended to spectroscopic studies of electrochemical routes to sustainable fuels and chemicals.
 We undertake fundamental scientific studies of new materials and device concepts, aiming to elucidate design principles which enable technological development.
-Our research is based around using transient laser spectroscopies to undertake photochemical studies of light driven electron and energy transfer reactions.
+Our research is based around using transient optical spectroscopies to undertake photochemical and spectroelectrochemical studies of electron and energy transfer reactions.
 Such studies are undertaken in parallel with device development and functional characterisation, including studies of materials and device stability, employing a wide range of molecular, polymeric and inorganic materials.
 Control of materials structure on the nanometer length scale is often essential for efficient utilisation of solar energy, and therefore the nano-morphology and the use of nanostructured materials is a key component of our research.

-My group’s expertise is focused around photochemistry and physical chemistry.
+My group’s expertise is focused around photochemistry and transient optical spectroscopies.
 However our research is very much interdisciplinary, with expertise in the group ranging from inorganic materials synthesis and photoelectrochemistry to device physics.
-We are fortunate to have many collaborations, both with academic groups and with industry, enabling us to work closely with colleagues working on innovative materials synthesis, theoretical modeling and practical device development and commercialisation, including in particular members of Imperial's Centre for Plastic Electronics and Artificial Leaf initiative and Swansea's SPECIFIC IKC.
+We are fortunate to have many collaborations, both with academic groups and with industry, enabling us to work closely with colleagues working on innovative materials synthesis, theoretical modeling and practical device development and commercialisation, including in particular members of Imperial's Centre for Processable Electronics and Swansea's SPECIFIC IKC.

 More details of my research and my research team can be found on my group's website.

-Alongside leading my research group at Imperial College, I am leading the Sêr Cymru Solar Initiative based at the SPECIFIC IKC, Swansea University, which compliments the more fundamental scientific studies of my group, and of my colleagues at Imperial College, through the technological development of printed photovoltaic devices.
+Alongside leading my research group at Imperial College, I work closely with the SPECIFIC IKC, Swansea University, and lead its ATIP project; this compliments the more fundamental scientific studies of my group, and of my colleagues at Imperial College, through the technological development of printed photovoltaic devices.